gozmanthefirst/gozmanthefirst/README.md

 </h1>

 <p>
-  I am a software developer who is especially interested in frontend development.
-My goal is to create websites that are both visually appealing and easy to use.
-I'm always working to improve my skills and stay up-to-date with new technologies.
-When I'm not coding, I like to relax by reading epic fantasy novels and listening to music.
-I also like to write about my experiences as a software developer.
+  I am a frontend software developer with a passion for creating visually appealing and user-friendly websites.
+I am constantly learning and staying up-to-date with new technologies.
+In my free time, I enjoy reading epic fantasy novels and listening to music.
+I also write about my experiences as a software developer.
 </p>

 <div id="badges" align="left">